Student Activity Fee

 The cheerleaders perform at all men's and women's home basketball games and various other on- and off-campus events.
 The cheerleaders help promote our athletic programs, support student athletes, and generate school spirit.

-The Children's Center is a drop-in program for children ages 3 - 12 and can accommodate up to 27 children at any time.
+The Children's Learning Center is a drop-in program for children ages 3 - 12 and can accommodate up to 27 children at any time.
 Students pay a nominal hourly rate to assist in funding the Center.

 Family and Parent Program